Joey Soloway

-Joey Soloway (previously Jill Soloway; born September 26, 1965) is an American television creator, showrunner, director and writer.
-Soloway is known for creating, writing, executive producing and directing the Amazon original series Transparent, winning two Emmys for the show; directing and writing the film Afternoon Delight, winning the Best Director award at the 2013 Sundance Film Festival; and producing Six Feet Under.
+Joey Soloway (born Jill Soloway; September 26, 1965) is an American television creator, showrunner, director and writer.
+Soloway is known for creating, writing, executive producing and directing the Amazon original series Transparent, winning two Emmy Awards for the show; directing and writing the film Afternoon Delight, winning the Best Director award at the 2013 Sundance Film Festival; and producing Six Feet Under.

 Soloway identifies as non-binary and gender non-conforming, and uses they/them pronouns.
-In 2020, Soloway announced a name change to Joey.
+In 2020, Soloway announced a name change from Jill to Joey.

 Early life

-Soloway was born to a Jewish family in Chicago, Illinois, to writer and public relations consultant Elaine Soloway, and psychiatrist Harry J. Soloway, who grew up in London.
-Around 2011, Harry J. Soloway came out as transgender and announced a name change to Carrie.
+Soloway was born in Chicago, Illinois to writer and public relations consultant Elaine Soloway and psychiatrist Carrie Soloway, who grew up in London.
+Around 2011, Carrie Soloway came out as transgender.

-Soloway's elder sister Faith Soloway is a Boston-based musician and performer, with whom Joey sometimes collaborates.
+Soloway's elder sibling Faith Soloway is a Boston-based musician and performer, with whom Joey sometimes collaborates.
 Both Joey and Faith attended Lane Technical College Prep High School in Chicago.
 Joey Soloway graduated from the University of Wisconsin–Madison as a communications arts major.

 Soloway's mother was formerly a press aide to Chicago Mayor Jane Byrne and was a former communications director for School Superintendent Ruth Love.
 After 30 years, Soloway's parents divorced in 1990.
 Soloway has a stepfather named Tommy Madison.